Mother Mathilda Beasley Park receives free state-of-the-art renovation

 Thanks to nearly 80 sports turf managers from across the country, most of which make a living off of maintaining NFL and MLB facilities, the project of completely remodeling the baseball field was able to be started and completed in a matter of just four hours.

-“You know, for me like I said I grew up playing everything but I reached a point where my skills were only going to carry me so far.
+“For me, like I said, I grew up playing everything but I reached a point where my skills were only going to carry me so far.
 This has created an opportunity for me to stay close to athletics and the sports I grew up loving and enjoying, so I can still be a part of the game without playing anymore,” McKenna explained.

 According to Chatham County Parks & Recreation, more events will be planned at Mother Mathilda Beasley Park in the coming months to help take full advantage of the new renovations.